mydea/dev-cards/RULES.md

-# Rules of dev-cards
+# Rules of Draw It, Play It, Ship It

-dev-cards is a single-player card game that can be played in the browser.
+Draw It, Play It, Ship It is a single-player card game that can be played in the browser.

 ## Goal